Pete Hegseth heads to Capitol Hill to defend Trump's Iran war as 60-day congressional deadline looms

 Completeness 20/100

-Misleading Context: Presents the $1.5 trillion defense request and $52 million renaming cost as fiscal issues without noting the global energy crisis, mass displacement, or humanitarian toll caused by the war.
+Misleading Context: Presents the $1.5 trillion defense request without contextualizing it against war costs, global energy crisis, or humanitarian impact, distorting its significance.

 AGENDA SIGNALS